paladini/voice-separator-demucs/README.md

 # Voice Separator - AI-Powered Audio Separation

-A simple and efficient web application to separate audio elements (vocals, drums, bass, other instruments) from music using artificial intelligence.
+A simple and efficient self-hosted web application to separate audio elements (vocals, drums, bass, other instruments) from music using artificial intelligence.

 ## 🎵 What it does